 Michelin Star Restaurants in Tokyo

-See below the names of Michelin-starred restaurants in the greater Tokyo region.
-In the first column we have the name of the restaurant, followed by its location in the second column and how many Michelin stars it has in the third column.
+See below the names of Michelin star restaurants in the greater Tokyo area.
+In the first column, we have the name of the restaurant, followed by its location in the second column and how many Michelin stars it has in the third column.

 NameLocalStars